Tokyo Tower & Environs

 The Prince Park Tower Tokyo, 4-8-1 Shiba Koen, Minato-ku, Tokyo, 105-8563, Japan Phone 81-3-5400-1111 Book the Prince Park Tower Tokyo hotel

-Just north of, and next door to, Zojoji Temple is the deceptively squat and plain-looking Tokyo Prince Hotel.
-Actually one of Tokyo's finest, like many things Japanese, it has to be investigated to be appreciated.
+Just north of, and next door to, Zojoji Temple is the Tokyo Prince Hotel, one of Tokyo's finest hotels.
 For those who want better and more expensive fare than what is on offer in the Tokyo Tower Foot Town restaurants, Tokyo Prince Hotel has 15 excellent bars and restaurants, variously priced.

 The Seibu Pisa shopping department on the 1st floor (reception is on the second floor) boasts an often literally dazzling treasure trove of fine art and crafts.